Logo

 December 10, 2024 Code Vault Curators

-In the other articles, we saw, how to create a file listener, email account, service email using email wizard.
-The processing of all listeners in Pega is basic.
-The listener listens at a location for a message/file or email and invokes a service rule to process.
-Similarly, in email processing, the listener listens for an […]
+In the previous articles, we explored how to create a file listener, an email account, and a service email using the Email Wizard and this article we will create a new case using Service Email The fundamental processing logic for all listeners in Pega is consistent: the listener monitors a specific location for a message, […]

 About